Schools with ABA

 Outstanding state special school, ages 4-16, implementing some ABA under BCBA guidance.
-Due to open a free school in Witham which will also incorporate the use of ABA.

 This charity-run school provides education for ages 11 to 19, for those with social, emotional and health difficulties and ASD.
 The school is registered with the NAS accreditation scheme and offers TEACCH.
 However, it also offers ABA if it is requested by parents or the LEA.

 Nine centres around the country with classes of up to six pre-school children.
 Has two BCBAs on the management team.

 A small school for ASD pupils aged five to 19.

 - There are other state schools in Leics using state ABA-trained LSAs

 A special school for complex learning needs, this academy primary school has around 70 pupils.